DataVisHub/gojs-course/lessons/lesson-07-tooltips.md

 ![Tooltip](../assets/lesson-7/tooltip-2.png)

 Fantastic!
 The custom HTML tooltip appears in the proper position and displays the information we wanted to show.
-With the custom HTML tooltips, we can utilize the full potential of JavaScript, CSS, and HTML, e.g. we could animate its entrance and exit or maybe fetch some additional data which we want to display within the tooltip.
+With custom HTML tooltips, we can utilize the full potential of JavaScript, CSS, and HTML, e.g. we could animate its entrance and exit, or maybe fetch some additional data that we want to display within the tooltip.

 ## Summary
 During this lesson, we've introduced tooltips to our diagram.
 Tooltips are used to provide additional information on our diagram.
-GoJS allows us to create tooltips using their built-in solution or create custom HTML tooltips to allow us to utilize the full power of the HTML/CSS/JavaScript.
+GoJS allows us to create tooltips using the built-in solution or create custom HTML tooltips to allow us to utilize the full power of HTML/CSS/JavaScript.

 ## Homework
-As homework, please add smooth entrance and exit animations to our custom tooltip.
+For homework, please add smooth entrance and exit animations to our custom tooltip.
 Fade-in and fade-out animations should be good enough.